"The way he ran away": Kelly Khumalo's cosy clip with man sparks romance rumours

 - Kelly Khumalo has set tongues wagging after going Live on Instagram with an unidentified man

-- The songstress went on the socials and someone recorded a snippet of her talking to a man that has since circulated on Twitter
+- The songstress went on the socials, and someone recorded a clip of her talking to a man, and it has since circulated on Twitter

 Kelly Khumalo has left many South Africans curious about her love life.
 The songstress went on Instagram Live with an identified man next to her.